usharesoft/appcenter-docs/uforge-appcenter/end-user/en/source/pages/apis/using-java-sdk.rst

 Generating a Machine Image
 --------------------------

 Once you are happy with the contents of an appliance template, you can then generate a machine image to practically any hypervizor or cloud environment.
 The following code generates a CloudStack VHD image (for Xen hypervizor).
 For some image types you can select the disk size and the RAM of the virtual machine to be created.
 These can be updated once provisioned in the cloud environment.
 If you have set advanced partitioning in the installation profile, then this will be used instead for the disk size.
-The generation is done asynchronously, by checking the generation status gives the progress of this generation.
+The generation is done asynchronously; the generation status gives the progress of this generation.

 .. code-block:: java